A plant native to the Mexican rainforests, Pink Syngonium, requires ideal growing conditions to get lush, full foliage with the desired color.

 Pink Syngonium proliferates problem-free in warm rooms (60-85°F) incorporated with bright indirect sunlight.

-Scorched Syngonium usually has brown blotches on yellowing leaves and dry leaf tips.
+Scorched Syngonium usually has brown blotches on yellowing leaves, dry leaf tips, and leaves curling.

 Meanwhile, stunted or leggy growth with wilted, droopy leaves indicates light deprivation or cold temperature (<50°F).